'Sunday Night Football' prediction, odds: Patriots vs. Ravens picks, best bets

-'Sunday Night Football' prediction, odds, spread, time: Patriots vs. Ravens picks from expert on 31-14 run
+'Sunday Night Football' prediction, odds, spread, time: Patriots vs. Ravens picks from expert on a 31-14 roll

 SportsLine expert Mike Tierney has revealed his picks for the New England Patriots vs. Baltimore Ravens in the Week 16 NFL matchup on 'Sunday Night Football'

 Kickoff from M&T Bank Stadium in Baltimore is set for 8:20 p.m.
 ET.
 The Patriots lead the all-time series 11-5.
-Baltimore is a 3.5-point favorite in the latest Patriots vs. Ravens odds from DraftKings Sportsbook, while the over/under for total points scored is 49.
+Baltimore is a 3.5-point favorite in the latest Patriots vs. Ravens odds from DraftKings Sportsbook, while the over/under for total points scored is 48.5.
+The Over is 8-6 for both teams this season, while Baltimore is at -190 on the money line (risk $190 to win $100).
 Before you make any Ravens vs. Patriots picks, make sure to check out the 'Sunday Night Football' predictions from SportsLine NFL expert Mike Tierney.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins to bet on props like Derrick Henry anytime TD scorer: